 We adore this book!
 Abi Elphinstone has an incredible imagination and a real skill for world building.
 Filled with Faraway Tree style magic and a fair amount of wit, Rumblestar is wise and full of heart.
 Casper is an unlikely hero and Utterly is a fierce engineering prodigy – both fantastic characters, role-models and gender-stereotype-squashers.
 Follow them through glorious darkness, mild-peril and edge of your seat adventure.
 Think Narnia meets Maleficent.
 We cant wait to see what happens next in The Unmapped Chronicles series.

-You can pre-order a PERSONALISED SIGNED COPY of this fantastic new book here.
+You can get your copy of this fantastic new book here.

 Nobody visits Eerie-on-Sea in the winter.
 Especially not when darkness falls and the wind howls around Maw Rocks and the wreck of the battleship Leviathan, where even now some swear they have seen the unctuous Malamander creep… Herbert Lemon, Lost-and-Founder at the Grand Nautilus Hotel, knows that returning lost things to their rightful owners is not easy – especially when the lost thing is not a thing at all, but a girl.